Seeing Cross-Eyed: What is Strabismus in Dogs?

 The main job of our vestibular system, and that of a dog’s, is to promote balance.
 If he can’t maintain his balance, he may move his body to try and compensate.
 His eyes will move abnormally as he’s trying to adjust, and this can build poor eye muscles and convergence.

 What Causes Strabismus in Dogs?

 The term “strabismus” refers to the abnormal positioning or direction of a dog’s eyeball.
 In healthy dogs, the eye is held in place by small muscles that are attached directly to the eye.
-By contracting these muscles, the dog and move the eye from side to side and up and down.
+By contracting these muscles, the dog can move the eye from side to side and up and down.
 If one of the muscles supporting the eye becomes stronger or longer than the muscle in the other eye, it can cause the eye to move in an abnormal direction.
 This condition can affect one or both eyes and the eyeballs can deviate in any direction.
 When the deviation moves in toward the nose, the dog is usually said to be cross-eyed.

 Related: Living Well With Your Blind Dog

-When it comes to the cause for strabismus in dogs, there are a number of different possibilities.
+When it comes to the cause of strabismus in dogs, there are a number of different possibilities.
 For some dogs, strabismus is a genetically inherited condition – this is particularly true for Boston Terriers and Pugs.
 Another major cause for this condition is injury or trauma to the eye which results in scar tissue or inflammation that restricts the movement of the eye or affects the supporting muscles.
 In rare cases, the visual fibers in the central nervous system become crossed which leads to abnormal deviations in one or both eyes.
 In order to diagnose your dog with strabismus, your vet will need a thorough medical history and a description of symptoms – he may also need to perform an eye exam, x-rays, and other tests to determine the underlying cause for the condition.